 “Where are we?
 Can you tell me how I got here?”

-The eta is confused by the question, judging by the look on her face.
+The peasant is confused by the question, judging by the look on her face.
 Crow gives her as apologetic a smile as she can muster.

 “L-Lonely Shore City.
 You came in last night.
 Do you not remember?”
 She pauses before continuing, choosing her words carefully.
 “You were very drunk.
 Forgive me, samurai-san.”
 She bows several times and Crow shakes her head, rubbing at her face.